 - Memory Foam

-- Memory foam is being used more an more in bras.
-The same foam you see in the mattress commercial where the girl is jumping but the water glass is not moving, when used in a bra cup this foam will shape more to your body, then return to its original shape once taken off.
+- Memory foam is being used more and more in bras.
+It's the same foam you see in the mattress commercial where the girl is jumping but the water glass is not moving.
+When used in a bra cup, this foam will shape more to your body, then return to its original shape once it's taken off.
 This advantage means that your bra cups will not develop creases that are hard or impossible to remove.
 Storage of memory foam bras is not as important because the shape will pop back if crushed.

 - Mercerized Cotton

-- Cotton that has been through a wet finishing process which swells the yarns of the fabric to give it a round smooth surface and stops the cotton from further shrinkage.
+- This is a cotton that has been through a wet finishing process, which swells the yarns of the fabric to give it a round, smooth surface and stop the cotton from further shrinkage.
 This process results in a stronger and more lustrous yarn that is more easily dyed, producing brighter, deeper colors.

 - Merino Wool

 - Merino wool means the wool fiber is long and fine.
 The result is a fabric that is thin, soft and luxurious.